Skip to main content

 }

-After creating a custom-authenticated ceremony, you receive the Ceremony URL.
-With this URL, you can:
+After creating the ceremony, you receive the URL.
+You can:

-• Send customized emails with your branding and domain.
+• Send a customized email using your own domain and branding.

-• Redirect recipients from your application directly to the ceremony.
+• Redirect the recipient from your application directly to the ceremony.

-Treat Ceremony URLs as sensitive data.
+Treat ceremony URLs as sensitive credentials.
 Do not expose them in public forums or share them with unauthorized users.

-When recipients access a ceremony using custom authentication, the timestamp, provider, and authentication data are recorded in the Audit Log.
+When a recipient accesses a ceremony using custom authentication, SignatureAPI records the timestamp, provider, and authentication data.
+The audit log entry looks like this:

 12/31/2025 11:59:59 PM